ldcas-uc3m/TFG/doc/architecture.md

 ## Parser

 General functionality:
-1. Translate from ASM to Lisp-like instructions using the architecture definition file
+1. Translate from ASM to Lisp-like instructions using the architecture definition file (LISP-like instructions already codified in config file)
-2. Save those instructions to memory, in order for them to be executed by the CPU.
+2. Save those instructions to memory, in order for them to be executed by the CPU

 ```mermaid
 graph LR;